kelvinnn25/antilgbtqlegislationandcrimes/README.md

 CIS 3920
 Term Project Report
-Anti-Lgbtq Hatecrimes and Anti-Lgbtq Legislation in 2021 Problem
+Anti-Lgbtq Hatecrimes and Anti-Lgbtq Legislation in 2021

+How to view code:

+code is under the IPYNB file as 'cis2920project'

+Problem

 Does the number of anti-lgbtq hate crimes correlate to number of anti-lgbtq legislation passed within the same year?